w-o-o/HttpPubSub/draft-xie-bidirectional-messaging-latest.md

 optimizations provided by HTTP/2.
 For example, multiplexing multiple parallel interactions onto one HTTP/2 stream reintroduces head of line blocking.
-Also, application metadata is encapsulated into DATA frames, rather than HEADERS frames, making header compression is impossible.
+Also, application metadata is encapsulated into DATA frames, rather than HEADERS frames, making header compression impossible.
 Further, user data is framed multiple times at different protocol layers, which offsets the wire efficiency of HTTP/2 binary framing.
 Take WebSocket over HTTP/2 as an example, user data is framed at the application protocol, WebSocket, and HTTP/2 layers.
-This not only introduces the overhead on the wire, but also complicates data processing.
+This not only introduces overhead on the wire, but also complicates data processing.
 Finally, intermediaries have no visibility to user interactions layered on a single HTTP/2 stream, and lose the capability to collect telemetry metrics (e.g., time to the first/last byte of request and response) for services.

 These techniques also pose new operational challenges to intermediaries.
 Because all traffic from a user's session is encapsulated into one HTTP/2 stream, this stream can last a very long time.
-Intermediaries may take long time to drain these streams.
+Intermediaries may take a long time to drain these streams.
 HTTP/2 GOAWAY only signals the remote endpoint to stop using the connection for new streams; additional work is required to prevent new application messages from being initiated on the long lived stream.